Garrett-James-Cassar/Padre/testing/arch unit/package-structure.md

 Implemented and blogged

 ## Consequences
 08.11.22 - So far so good.
-A little strict with teh Adaptor interaction
+A little strict with teh Adaptor interaction. easier to deviate then I thought